 Thanks to historical court records involving the peasant community, we can just as easily visualize connected data that features a medieval social network.

-In this blog post, we’ll use KeyLines to bring a medieval community to life.
+In this blog post, we’ll bring a medieval community to life.
 Our graph visualizations will help us gain insight into network connections through lawsuits.
 We’ll demonstrate how clever styling and filtering, combined with powerful social network analysis, can tell us more about the fascinating evolution of a peasant network over time.

 The dataset started as original court records for the manor of Redgrave in England from 1289 to 1364.
 There was work to do on the raw data first, starting by transcribing 28,700 entries from 425 court sessions.
 More analysis and consolidation of the 74,300 names mentioned gave us just over 7,000 peasants.